thumbliner/thumbliner/art.md

 ---

 ## **Beauty and the Beast** by Alan Menken & Howard Ashman
 You Pick: 2.
-Belle | 6.
+Belle or 6.
 Be Our Guest
 <br />
 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"
         frameborder="0"